Retired Not Out, Paul Chappell's Journal

 I wrote my first computer program back in 1974 while at university, it changed my life.
 I decided to become a programmer rather than a civil engineer.
 I’ve now been programming for over 50 years, and things in the computer world have changed massively during that time.
 That’s one of the interesting things about being a programmer for so long.

 I’m now retired, though I still write code.
-I use the .Net framework, release 10, programming with the C# language.
+I use the .Net framework, release 9 (though I’ll be using release 10 as soon as the previews come out), programming with the C# language.
 Some of it is open source.

 Websites

-This is something I never thought I’d get into, throughout my career I never really programmed user interfaces.
+This is something I never thought I’d get into, throughout my career I never really programmed user interfaces, programs that interact with people.

 I now write my own HTML, CSS and Java Script, as I am interested in very fast websites, websites that display in a browser very quickly.
-Html and Java Script where easy enough to learn (given that I’ve had 50 years’ experience of learning to program).
-CSS (Cascading Style Sheets) was incredibly difficult.
+Html and Java Script where easy enough to learn (given that I’ve had 50 years’ experience of programming).
+CSS (Cascading Style Sheets) was incredibly difficult to learn.